| Follow me your social network of choice: Email | Twitter | Facebook | Google | LinkedIn | Foursquare | Pintrest | Tumblr | Instagram |

 Q: Have you ever been in danger?

 A: Not really.
-There was one time in Cambodia where I was pretty worried for a while, but in the end it was nothing.
-I haven’t been robbed, mugged or pick pocketed yet.
+There was one time in Cambodia where I was pretty worried for a while, but in the end, it was nothing.
+I haven’t been robbed, mugged or pickpocketed yet.

 Q: How did you know what to pack?

 A: I didn’t create a detailed list.
 I just sort of kept track of stuff in my head.
-I have a camera bag with electronics and a duffle/backpack with everything else.
+I have a camera bag with electronics and a suitcase with everything else.
 The longer I travel, the less I worry about my gear.
 Now I probably couldn’t even make a list of my gear off the top of my head.
 I throw stuff in a bag and if I need something I buy it wherever I am.

 Q: How do you pay for this?